turings/au-bot/README.md

 ```

 ## ROLEDIFF :construction_worker::heart::guardsman:
-Use the ROLE keyword in your tweet to generate prompts with distinct roles for your OTPs.
+Use the ROLE keyword in your tweet to generate prompts with distinct roles for your pairing.
 <br>
 <br>
 For example: